petk/php-build-system/docs/evolution.md

 ## PHP 2.0 (1998)

-PHP quickly grew and a new version was created - PHP 2.0 (PHP/FI) with Autoconf 2.9 based configure script.
+PHP quickly grew and a new version has been created - PHP 2.0 (PHP/FI) with Autoconf 2.9 based configure script.

 ## PHP 4.0 (2000)

-In 1999, support for building external PHP extensions using a PEAR-based tool `phpize` was added to PHP which became available in 2000 in the PHP 4.0 release.
-Autoconf minimum required version was set to `2.13`.
+In 1999, support for building external PHP extensions using a PEAR-based tool `phpize` has been added to PHP which became available in 2000 in the PHP 4.0 release.
+Autoconf minimum required version has been set to `2.13`.

 ## PHP 4.3 (2002)